cjdbarlow/bedside-notebook/management/airway/cico.md

 > * A CICO situation may occur when oxygen saturations are normal

-A CICO situation occurs when there is a failure (or impending failure) to deliver oxygen due to supraglottic obstruction, and:
+A CICO situation occurs when there is a **failure (or impending failure) to deliver oxygen due to supraglottic obstruction**, and:
 * This obstruction is unlikely to be relieved by persistent attempts at supraglottic rescue
 * This obstruction may be bypassed with front of neck access
 * Failure is defined as: